Kzlyn000/Movies-Datasets/README.md

 # Top 250 Korean Dramas (KDrama) Dataset
-The data sets of korean drama from https://www.kaggle.com/datasets/ahbab911/top-250-korean-dramas-kdrama-dataset is used to create different function and to design dashboard using the MS Excel application.
+The data sets of korean drama from https://www.kaggle.com/datasets/ahbab911/top-250-korean-dramas-kdrama-dataset is used to apply different function and to design dashboard using the MS Excel application.
 # Application of Different Function in Excel and Designing Dashboard